Juicing vs Blending

 Well, a lot of things.
-Juicing is fantastic for the chronically ill, even patients undergoing chemotherapy.
+Juicing is fantastic for the chronically ill, even for patients undergoing chemotherapy.

 Juicing is also great for any individual trying to overcome a debilitating illness.

-The reason juices are so good for helping us get better when we’re ill is because you can concentrate a lot of vitamin and mineral rich organic vegetables in a little bit of juice.
-They go down easy and smoothly, and you can take them on the go and enjoy them in a travel mug.
+The reason juices are so good for helping us get better when we’re ill is because you can concentrate a lot of vitamin and mineral-rich organic vegetables in a little bit of juice.
+They go down easily and smoothly, and you can take them on the go and enjoy them in a travel mug.

 Blending is the best choice for the majority of the population, I feel.
 You can blend vegetables with a little berry to get rid of extreme bitterness and add fiber.
 The fiber you get with blending, overall, gives you buffers against the insulin response and insulin spikes, so you can enjoy your berries guilt-free.

-But what’s most beneficial about blends is the fiber.
+But the most beneficial about blends is the fiber.
 Fiber feeds the gut with healthy microbes.
-In fact, there are 1,000 trillion microbes in the gut and 100 trillion cells in the gut that thrive on fiber – not bran fiber, but healthy vegetable fiber, which is better for the whole gut population.
+In fact, there are 1 000 trillion microbes in the gut and 100 trillion cells in the gut that thrive on fiber – not bran fiber, but healthy vegetable fiber, which is better for the whole gut population.

 My Favorite Blend, Three Days a Week

 When making my favorite blend, I like to use organic kale.
-Kale is so healthy and so rich in vitamin A and Phytonutrients that our body simply thrives when we ingest it.
-It is very good for fat burning, for the eyes, for burning fat off the liver, and for the liver overall.
+Kale is so healthy and so rich in vitamin A and phytonutrients that our body simply thrives when we ingest it.
+It is very good for burning fat, for the eyes, for burning fat off the liver, and for the liver overall.

 I like dark green organic kale.
 I get it in these big bags from Trader Joe’s and freeze it so it is always around when I want a brightness-enhancing, energy-enhancing, vitamin and fiber-rich beverage.

-In fact, they use this wheat grass juice on burn patients because it heals the skin, even with leprosy lesions or diabetic ulcers on the feet.
-But what’s really good for the body is that it also heals and repairs internal skin, which is important for individuals with IBS or with ulcers in stomach.
+In fact, they use this wheatgrass juice on burn patients because it heals the skin, even with leprosy lesions or diabetic ulcers on the feet.
+But what’s really good for the body is that it also heals and repairs internal skin, which is important for individuals with IBS or with ulcers in the stomach.

-When you blend the kale-parsley-lemon juice-wheat grass powder and berry (optional) shake all up, it makes about two mason jars full of this blend.
+When you blend the kale-parsley-lemon juice-wheatgrass powder and berry (optional) shake all up, it makes about two mason jars full of this blend.
 I drink one down in the morning, and I save the other for that evening.
-I do the kale blends maybe three times a week-, and the other days I do salads or vegetables.
+I do the kale blends maybe three times a week, and the other days, I eat salads or vegetables.

 So let’s sum up the advantages of blending and juicing in an easy to remember list.